realvjy/nxt-lnk/README.md

 Already added `next-seo`.
 All you have to do is `update next-seo.config.js` file.
 Make sure to add direct link of `preview.jpg`file

 ## Custom Domain
+By default vercel give you a subdomain with your project name like - [nxtlnk.vercel.app](https:nxtlnk.vercel.app).
+But you can add own domain.
 It's very simple.
 Vercel give you option to just add any domain to the deployed project like [vjy.me/lnk](https://vjy.me/lnk).
 All you have to do is follow official [Vercel documentaion](https://vercel.com/docs/concepts/projects/domains/add-a-domain) or [Netlify Documentaion](https://www.netlify.com/blog/2021/12/20/how-to-add-custom-domains-to-netlify-sites/)

-## favicon
+## Favicon
 create a `favicon.ico` file and place inside `public` folder.
 I use [favicon.io](https://favicon.io/favicon-converter/)

 ## Contributors